 Some types of alleged harm may not meet the bar for seal.
 Claims of false allegations, defamation, or fraud, may not reach the standard of harm needed to seal records in family law court.
 Proving defamation may require a separate criminal case.

 Other potential harm may not require the complete sealing of records.
 Some sensitive information, such as social security numbers or bank account numbers, can be redacted or edited in the document.
 Other data, such as phone numbers, are already part of the public record, so sealing or redacting them from court documents is irrelevant.

 Narrowly Tailored Requests to Seal Divorce Records

 A request to seal divorce records must be narrowly tailored.
 This means it must not remove too much information from the public record.
 Narrow requests to seal divorce records have a better chance than requests to seal all records in a case.

 For instance, identifying confidential information, such as dollar amounts in the divorce papers or names of children or family members, and asking the court to redact those, will be more effective than requesting to seal the entire divorce record.
 Stating a privacy concern about three pages in a deposition and asking them to be removed is more likely to succeed than a demand that the whole divorce decree be removed.

 When you have a court order to seal or redact your divorce documents, your divorce lawyer should double-check that all the records were sealed or redacted in a few days.
 State law may require things to be done within a specific time frame, but that does not mean things get done.

 Questions About Divorce Records and Privacy?
 Talk to an Attorney

-Divorce is emotionally traumatic for all parties, but an experienced divorce attorney can guide you through the process to protect your privacy and ensure your financial security.
-Get in touch with a divorce attorney in your area with your concerns about divorce records and maintaining your privacy, or with any other questions about the divorce process.
+Divorce is emotionally traumatic for all parties, but an experienced family law attorney can guide you through the process to protect your privacy and ensure your financial security.
+Contact a divorce attorney in your area with your concerns about divorce records and maintaining your privacy or any other questions about the divorce process.